I'd be grateful my children aren't here to see this

 I wanted you to love me like you used to do.

-"Harlem Roulette" is about the last days of Frankie Lymon's life - he was a child star who got drafted, and by the time he got back, his voice had changed.
-He recorded a couple more songs, which gave him enough money to by more heroine, which he overdosed on.
+"Harlem Roulette" is about the last days of Frankie Lymon's life - he was a child star who had success in a band but failed as a solo artist, got drafted, and by the time he got back, his voice had changed.
+Addicted to heroin since age 15 but clean since the army, he recorded a couple more songs, and finally was about to become succesful.
+Said songs gave him enough money to celebrate with heroine, which he overdosed on.
 This line is particularly heartbreaking:

 Armies masking in the dusky distance

 "Omega Blaster", about the wife of the Alpha Couple leaving the husband.